-CHFA recognizes the wide range of project costs throughout the State, including such items as land costs, zoning processes, tap fees, parking requirements, etc. CHFA will evaluate the cost reasonableness of a project considering the costs per unit and Tax Credits requested per unit as well as other factors, such as the location of the site, the size and type of project, the populations to be served, and the availability and use of other funding sources.
+CHFA recognizes the wide range of project costs throughout the State, including such items as land costs, zoning processes, tap fees, parking requirements, etc. CHFA will evaluate the cost reasonableness of a project considering the costs per unit and Tax Credits requested per unit as well as other factors, such as the location of the site, the size and type of project, the populations to be served, ongoing utility costs, future energy retrofit needs, and the availability and use of other funding sources.
+Applicants demonstrating that the development team will maximize efficiencies in design, development, and construction practices including new building technologies will be considered favorably in the award selection process.